 Where did you grow up and how did you meet?

 Cindy grew up in North Little Rock, and I graduated from Batesville High and then went to the University of Arkansas and earned a degree in agriculture with an emphasis in genetics.
 We met in Little Rock when I was attending UALR and was working on an MBA.
-My full-time job is with the Arkansas Forestry Commission.
-I have been there eight years and most of my work is focused on tree improvement and the forest seeding nursery.
+My full-time job since 2000 has been with the Arkansas Forestry Commission.
+Most of my work is focused on tree improvement and the forest seeding nursery.

 What are some things that you and Cindy have done for the Vilonia community?